sixuanhan/nuggets/DESIGN.md

 `grid_2dto1d`: this function takes a two dimensional coordinate and transforms it to a one dimensional coordinate according to the size of the grid.

 `grid_isVisible`: This function checks if a point in the grid located at `end_loc` is visible from a player located at the `start_loc`.

-`grid_update_vis`: this function is called when a player moves.
-It takes a coordinate, a player's local grid, and the main game grid, and rewrites the player's new local grid given their updated position. *Extra credit*: We set a range limit on vision of a diameter of five spots.

 ### Pseudo code for logic/algorithmic flow